Reizasanova24/papers-on-compiler-optimizations/README.md

 # Papers on Compiler Optimizations: Analysis and Transformations (1952-1994)

 > [!NOTE]
 > This repository is updated periodically.
-Contributions are welcome!
+> The papers up to 1994 should be almost complete.
+The following years will arrive soon, incrementally.
+> **Contributions are welcome!**

 This repository curates a _chronologically_ sorted list of influential papers on compiler optimization, from the seminal works of 1952 through the advanced techniques of 1994.
 It's an essential resource for students, researchers, and engineers seeking to understand the foundational and critical advancements in compiler design, analysis, and optimization techniques.
 The paper list is provided in two convenient formats: